cystack/webfuzzer/docs/README_en.md

 # Cystack team
 # About WebFuzzer
 ## What is WebFuzzer?
-**WebFuzzer** is a SAAS (Software As A Service) *Web Application Penetration* product in which it has:
+**WebFuzzer** is a SAAS (Software As A Service) **Web Application Penetration** product in which it has:
 - Input: Web application domain
 - Output: Overall graph report, list of vulnerabilities and their details.

-The spectacular advantages of **WebFuzzer** is that it provides patching strategies after finding vulnerabilities in Web application:
+The spectacular superority of **WebFuzzer** is that it provides patching strategies after finding vulnerabilities in Web application by 2 selections:
--
+- Automatically generating rules for **modsecurity** and **iptables** for customers to update on their system
-- Tự động sinh rule cho modsecurity, iptable và cho phép người dùng tải về để cập nhật vào sản phẩm của họ
+- Guiding customers to use Web Application Firewall and then apply patches to revamp their Web application system

-- Hướng người dùng sử dụng Web Application Firewall và vá lỗ hổng trên đó
+## WebFuzzer advantages

-## Tại sao dùng WebFuzzer?
+- **Easy to use:**
-- **Dễ sử dụng:**
+	- Friendly Web application user interface
-	- Giao diện web thân thiện
+	- No need to install any addtional modules or plugins except a browser
-	- Không cần cài đặt, không cần quan tâm đến cấu hình máy tính
+	- No need to care about *client computer* specs
-- **Opensource**, được phát triển dựa trên [w3af](https://github.com/andresriancho/w3af), khả năng mở rộng cao
+- **Opensource**, build on the top of [w3af](https://github.com/andresriancho/w3af), with a highly extensible ability
-- Phát hiện được hơn **200 loại lỗ hổng**, và sẽ còn mở rộng tiếp
+- Having the ability to detect more than **200 types of vulnerabilities** (and this number will absolutely increase in the future)
-- **Xử lý phân tán**, cho phép scan một số lượng lớn ứng dụng web đồng thời
+- **Distributed handling**, be able to simultaneously handle a considerable amount of Web application
-- **REST API**: Hướng đến người dùng chuyên gia, họ có khả năng tự xây dựng những công cụ Scanner trên hạ tầng WebFuzzer
+- **REST API**: Allow security specialists build their Scanner base on the **WebFuzzer** architecture.
-- **Đa nền tảng**: Hiện tại là Web Interface, tương lai sẽ là CLI, Mobile, PC vì đã có API hỗ trợ
+- **Multiplatform**: Currently **WebFuzzer** works as a *Web service*. *CLI*, *Mobile*, *PC* and other platforms will be supported in the near future base on the built APIs.

-## Kiến trúc sản phẩm
+## System architecture
 ![alt text](docs/assets/architecture.png)

 ## Hướng dẫn cài đặt (dành cho nhà cung cấp sản phẩm, không dành cho người dùng cuối)